 New to motorcycling?
 Anyone just getting into the sport should check out the WRN Beginner's Guide, where we guide you from start to finish on how to enter the world of two-wheeled riding.

 The Standards We Adhere To

-The founder of Women Riders Now (WRN) is veteran motorcycle industry journalist, marketer, and spokesperson Genevieve Schmitt.
-Genevieve set the mission and vision for WRN when she launched the site online back in 2006.
-(The concept of a female focused motorcycle resource owned and/or managed by Genevieve technically started in 1999 when she was asked to turn around a fledgling women's print magazine, Asphalt Angels, in 1999.
+The founder of Women Riders Now (WRN) is veteran motorcycle industry journalist and spokesperson Genevieve Schmitt.
+Genevieve set the mission for WRN when she launched the magazine online in 2006.
+(The concept of a female-focused motorcycle resource managed by Genevieve technically started in 1999 when she was asked to turn around a fledgling women's print magazine, Asphalt Angels.
 That evolved into Woman Rider magazine, of which Genevieve was founding editor.)

-Today, editorial and marketing efforts at WomenRidersNow.com are performed by a team of journalists and ad sales representatives led by the WRN Leadership Board, which is co-chaired by veteran motorcycle industry executive Sarah Schilke, and veteran motorcycle industry entrepreneur and land speed record holder Erin Sills.
-Serving as editor is Tricia Szulewski, a well-known motorcycle journalist, who also contributes articles and heads up creative design for the leading V-twin motorcycle magazine, American Iron.
-To read more about the behind-the-scenes staff, visit Our Staff page.
+Today, editorial and marketing efforts at WomenRidersNow.com are performed by a team led by the WRN Leadership Board.
+That Board is co-chaired by veteran motorcycle industry executive Sarah Schilke and veteran marketing executive and multiple land speed record holder Erin Sills.
+Serving as editor is Tricia Szulewski, a well-known motorcycle journalist who previously contributed to V-twin motorcycle magazine, American Iron.
+To read more about the team visit Our Staff page.